A Silent Voice (film): Critical response

 Makoto Shinkai, director of Your Name, called the film a "fantastic piece of work" and a "polished and grand production" which even he is unable to replicate.
 It won Best Animation of the Year in the 26th Japan Movie Critics Awards, where director Naoko Yamada also received praise for her work on the film.
 At the 2017 Annecy International Animated Film Festival, the film was selected as one of the nine feature films in competition.

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 36 reviews, and an average rating of 7.61/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 37 reviews.
 The website's critical consensus reads, "As beautifully crafted as it is powerfully written, A Silent Voice looks at teen bullying from a soberingly hard-hitting perspective that's uncommon for the animated medium."
 On Metacritic, the film has a weighted average score of 78 out of 100, based on 10 critics, indicating "generally favorable reviews".